 Acoustic or electric, these small hands-friendly guitars will not deliver less quality or any other important category.
 They are smaller in size, but they are the true beasts that will, in the right (small) hands, outperform any of their bigger counterparts.

-The Ibanez GRGM21BKN just might be the best electric guitar out there for players with small hands.
+The Ibanez GRGM21BKN is a superb electric option out there for players with small hands.
 The good-natured people who made this little, power-packed guitar did not waste their time.
 It looks so mean and yet cute that you could be in a dilemma whether to play it or just keep it as a pet.

 This guitar offers so much in such a small body.
 If you are a highly experienced guitar player or a complete beginner, master or disaster, this guitar will draw the best from you.
 It is just that fun to play.
 You’ll find everything commonly found on a full-size guitar packed into this little beast.

 This is actually the first small-scale guitar that Ibanez built.
 It features the famous Ibanez inlays on the 22-inch long neck with 24 frets.
 The body and neck are made of mahogany and maple, respectively.
 Quality materials and 24 frets on a short neck contribute to this guitar’s excellent tone, and the price is quite reasonable, too.